IIIF/api/source/extension/georef/index.md

 ### 1.1 Objectives and Scope

 This document will supply vocabulary and a linked data 1.1 context allowing for a JSON-LD pattern by which to extend Web Annotation and the IIIF Presentation API to support georeferencing.
+This pattern promotes interoperability for geoerferenced maps across different georeferencing platforms, even those which focus on georeferencing for a specific use case such as those listed in the [Motivating Use Cases](#12-motivating-use-cases) section below.

 The [existing GeoJSON specification](https://datatracker.ietf.org/doc/html/rfc7946) is adopted for its linked data vocabulary and context for geographic coordinates.
 This means coordinates are expressed through the [WGS84](http://www.w3.org/2003/01/geo/wgs84_pos) coordinate reference system.
 As such, expressing the location of extraterrestrial entities is not supported by this technique.

+Further, the following use cases are not in scope:

+- Geotagging of (non-aerial) photographs.
+This is extension is aimed at georeferencing cartographic IIIF resources containing two-dimensional representations of the three-dimensional surface of the globe.
+Usage may extent to other representations that can be mapped to geospatial coordinates, such as orthographic plan projections or vertical aerial photographs.
+Geotagging photographs is out of scope because this requires a different set of datapoints and relates to other use cases.
+Please refer to the [navPlace Extension](https://iiif.io/api/extension/navplace/) for an alternative solution.
+- Georeferencing altitude or elevation.
+Although the GeoJSON specifications support a third position element indicating the "height in meters above or below the WGS 84 reference ellipsoid", this is not included in the extension.
+Adding a third position element will however not result in an invalid Georeference Annotation, and it might be supported in future versions of the extension.
+- Specifying the original map projection and related coordinate reference system (CRS) of a IIIF resource.
+When selecting a transformation method in order to warp a map, it can be useful to know the original map projection of a IIIF resource, such as Mercator or Lambert.
+Including this in the Georeference Annotation would require a complex taxonomy, which is out of scope.
+A solution is to include this information in the metadata of the IIIF Manifest, or in a machine readable format referenced through the [seeAlso](https://iiif.io/api/presentation/3.0/#seealso) property.

 ### 1.2 Motivating Use Cases

-A georeference extension for IIIF resources will enable the following use cases:

 - Adding IIIF resources as map layers to dynamic web maps or in GIS applications.
 Based on georeference data, clients can transform IIIF resources by scaling, skewing, rotating and stretching them.
 This process, also called _warping_, can be carried out through various methods.
 - The previous use case also supports stitching together multiple map sheets, each represented by a single IIIF resource, to form a composite map.
 Alternatively, it can be used to compare different versions of the same map or a collection of maps of the same area.